mwenneson/Alpha_Screener/README.md

 # Alpha_Screener
-Applying CAPM to determine alpha and beta of stock excess returns.
-Notes taken from Dr. Abdullah Karasan.
+Applying CAPM to determine alpha and beta of stock excess returns.*

 Asset Pricing Model
 Financial investment decision is a function of risk and return, which are positively related to each other.
 Investor tries to obtain highest possible return while mitigating the risk as much as possible.
 So, in a nutshell, investor tend to invest in an asset with best risk-return combination.
 But the question is how can we estimate the best risk-return combination?